-Fischer wowed the 2019 Grapevine Best Of Shopping panel, with the newcomer unanimously winning the Best Goddamn Store for its outof-the-box take on the shopping experience.
+Last year, Fischer wowed the 2019 Shopping panel, with the then-newcomer unanimously winning the Best Goddamn Store for its out-ofthe-box take on the shopping experience.
 This year was no different.
 From packaging-free shampoo to a special perfume section, the store treads the line between a shop and a design space, serving up a sensory, highly aesthetic environment that makes every purchase feel special.
 "Fischer changed just what a store could be in Reykjavík," praised one panellist.
 "They showed that you could push the limits and do something personalised and different.
 It's inspirational."